ChikaEQVR/CFG-Assignments/assignment_4/README.md

 - To add a new account: http://127.0.0.1:5000/accounts

-If creating for a new user, use variable: *max_user_id*, if existing user, input user_id
+If creating for a new user, use variable: *max_user_id*.
+If existing user, input user_id.
 ```
   user_id = #input user_id here
   new_account = {